Thick German waffles served with cherry sauce and whipped cream, this is one of the most popular German desserts.

 - Bake the waffles according to the directions of your waffle maker.
 My waffles took about 6-7 minutes to become crisp and nicely browned on the outside while remaining soft and fluffy on the inside.

-- My waffle maker also has different temperature settings and I prefer using a medium-high one, for instance, 4 or 5 out of 6 temperature settings.
-But that is a matter of personal taste, adjust the temperature setting accordingly.
+- Temperature: My waffle maker also has different temperature settings and I prefer using a medium-high one, for instance, 4 or 5 out of 6 temperature settings.
+But that is a matter of personal taste; adjust the temperature setting accordingly.

-- Usually, the waffle makers will have a way of letting you know that the waffle is ready, either a (green) light or it will make some kind of sound.
+- Time: Usually, the waffle makers will have a way of letting you know that the waffle is ready, either a (green) light or it will make some sound.
 But that depends on the waffle iron you are using.

 - Keep the waffles warm in the oven by 100 degrees Celsius/ 200 degrees Fahrenheit until you are finished with baking.